kjose42/probMap/README.md

 To generate a graph of the average probability (of the cell that the agent is actually in) for each step, we ran probGraph.
 The user inputs a map file and a ground truth file.

-(info and maps folders are for part B)
+(info and maps folders are for Question 5 part B)